navapbc/template-infra/docs/decisions/infra/0007-database-migration-architecture.md

  - (Optional) ECR to store the image.
 This is dependent on the application used
  - Security group that allows connection to the database
  - IAM role that GitHub can assume to run the task
+ - SSM parameters to store the security group ID and subnet to run the task in

+#### How to run this migration

+  1. Generate the JSON configuration for the ECS task
+  2. Deploy the configuration file to ECS
+  3. Pull the SSM parameters for the security group and subnet ID
+  4. Run bash script to provide the last configuration for the task and wait for migration to complete

 #### Pros